 There are two major mode of public transportation in Osaka, train and taxi.
 The vintage-looking taxis are driven by senior drivers who are impeccably dressed it would make you feel like you have a personal chauffeur.
 Taxi fare starts from JPY 600-700 (PHP 200-300/USD 5-6).
 Majority of the Japanese do not speak in English including the cab drivers so communication might be a little challenging.

 The cheaper alternative is to ride the train especially if you are planning to visit the nearby cities like Kyoto.
-To know more about Japan Rail Pass, click here.
+Read this article to know more about Japan Rail Pass.

 Which spots to see

 Now that you’re settled it’s time to explore Osaka.
 Here are list of tourist spots that you shouldn’t miss during your visit.

 Universal Studios Japan or USJ can be found in Konohana-ku, Osaka.
 It’s a theme park filled with exciting attractions, the most popular of which is the Wizarding World of Harry Potter.
 Read this article to know which rides or attractions you should check out at USJ.

 Umeda Sky is a building that stands at about 173 meter tall.
 It has two towers linked together by a floating garden observatory.